The fourth meeting of the NJ Cannabis Regulatory Commission (CRC) focused on the issues towns are having along with edibles.

-“We all know this is coming from the fear of the unknown,” said Tiyahnn Bryant, the CEO of Roll up Life and the Vice-Chair of New Jersey’s Minorities 4 Medical Marijuana (M4MM).
+“We all know this is coming from the fear of the unknown,” said Tiyahnn Bryant.
+He is the CEO of Roll up Life and the Vice-Chair of New Jersey’s Minorities 4 Medical Marijuana (M4MM).

-Bryant said towns should respect their residents’ referendum vote and allow businesses like manufacturing and cultivation, which will not generate a great deal of traffic.
+Bryant said towns should respect their residents’ referendum vote and allow businesses like manufacturing and cultivation.
+They will not generate a great deal of traffic.

 “Edible products are important for patients’ health,” Executive Director Ken Wolski of the Coalition for Medical Marijuana of NJ (CMMNJ) said.

 He noted some sickly patients cannot inhale, and some need a more discrete method.
 Wolski said the problem with edibles is that some people take too much too quickly, which could lead to sedation and induces anxiety while no one has died from cannabis.